george0st/qgate-sln-mlrun/docs/configuration.md

 # Configuration

+The view to setting of test configuration.

 ## 1. Model definition
-The Path to the QGate model definition (the path can be relative or full) e.g. ../qgate-model
+The path to the QGate model definition (the path can be relative or full) e.g. ../qgate-model
   - `QGATE_DEFINITION = ../qgate-model`

 ## 2. Data set